autosome-ru/ADASTRA-pipeline/README.md

 ### Directories
 - alignments_path = "/home/user/Alignments/"
 The directory with .bam files of experiment and control alignments.
 Should contains directories with experiment name with corresponding .bam files in them.
-- badmaps_path = "/home/user/BADMAPS/"
-A directory to save badmaps in.
 - results_path = "/home/user/DATA/"
 A directory to save final ASB calls into.
 - intervals_path = "/home/user/interval/"